Dateline: Sofia, Bulgaria

 3. €500,000 invested in an approved fund (added in 2013).

-4. €2 million minimum invested in any Irish REIT (or spread across a number of different Irish REITs) listed on the Irish Stock Exchange.
+4. €2 million minimum investment in any Irish REIT (or spread across a number of different Irish REITs) listed on the Irish Stock Exchange.

-6. €500,000 philanthropic donation by an individual (€400,000 where five or more individuals pool their donation for on appropriate project.)
+6. €500,000 philanthropic donation by an individual (€400,000 where five or more individuals pool their donation for an appropriate project.)

-Similar to the Business Permission Scheme, applicants’ spouse and minor children can also obtain an Irish visa.
+Similar to the Business Permission Scheme, applicants’ spouses and minor children can also obtain an Irish visa.
 In some cases, children between 18 and 24 may also receive residency status.
-Some investors may qualify for a discount of up to €50,000 for higher level education expenses, including for children.
+Some investors may qualify for a discount of up to €50,000 for higher-level education expenses, including for children.

 Qualifying for the program is relatively straightforward.
 As of April 2015, 55 of 57 applications were approved.
 Additionally, as long as the required funds remain invested, investment performance won’t affect residency.

 The STEP is designed specifically for foreigners who have feasible proposals for a High Potential Start-up (HPSU).
 An HPSU is a company that:

 - Introduces a new or innovative product or service to international markets

 - Is capable of creating 10 jobs in Ireland and can achieve €1 million in sales in three to four years